QuineDot/rust-learning/src/dyn-trait-overview.md

 You may wonder why you can use the methods of `Trait` on a `&dyn Trait` or `Box<dyn Trait>`, etc., despite not declaring any such bound.
-The reason is analogous to why you can use `Display` methods on a `String` without declaring that bound, say: the type is staically known, and the compiler recognizes that `dyn Trait` implements `Trait`, just like it recognizes that `String` implements `Display`.
+The reason is analogous to why you can use `Display` methods on a `String` without declaring that bound, say: the type is statically known, and the compiler recognizes that `dyn Trait` implements `Trait`, just like it recognizes that `String` implements `Display`.
 Trait bounds are needed for generics, not concrete types.